lucko/spark-docs/docs/misc/spark-vs-others.md

 Timings can do the following things that spark does not:

-* Count the number of times certain things (events, entity ticking, etc) occur within the recorded period
+* Count the number of times certain things (events, entity ticking, etc.) occur within the recorded period
 * Display output in a way that is more easily understandable by server admins unfamiliar with reading profiler data
 * Break down server activity by "friendly" descriptions of the nature of the work being performed